Vedapriya306/HRSA-UDS-Multi-Year-Analysis-and-Equity-Dashboard-2019-2023-/README.md

 # 📊 HRSA UDS Multi-Year Analysis (2019–2023)

-This project processes and visualizes data from the **Health Resources and Services Administration (HRSA) Uniform Data System (UDS)** across five years (2019–2023).
+This project analyzes **HRSA Uniform Data System (UDS)** data from **16 Federally Qualified Health Centers (FQHCs)** in **Minnesota**, spanning the years **2019–2023**.
+The aim is to identify demographic trends, service usage patterns, and cost variations that inform **equity-minded patient engagement strategies**.
 It includes R scripts to transform and combine data into a Tableau-friendly format, with an interactive dashboard available on Tableau Public.

 ---